 He released himself from his Force meditation and jumped to his feet.

 "I will remember your words, master," he said and looked around, "Where is Liane, master, didn't she come back with you?
-Did you tell her, she can not go exploring the caves outside this residence any longer?
+Did you tell her, she can not go on exploring the caves outside this residence any longer?

 "I did, but she stubbornly adheres to her own view.
 I told her she had to take off all the illumination lamps in the waterfall cave and the ropes in the passageway, but she refuses to follow my advice.
 It's probably very difficult, my young padawan, to convince someone as headstrong as Liane to look at a situation from a different point of view.
 You didn't see her coming back, did you?"
 Wedge said concerned.